-Students are expected to be ready for class at 12:00pm.
-The class period is 95 minutes.
-Attendance grades will be entered into Canvas.
+Students are expected to arrive on time as class begins at 2:00pm.
+The class period is 50 minutes.
 If a student is unable to attend class, it is the student's responsibility to notify the instructor before class.
-Documentation for an excused absence is at the discretion of the instructor.
-After three unexcused absences, an APIP will be initiated.
+Repeated tardiness to class (two or more times) and/or more than two unexcused absences will result in the initiation of an APIP.